lbl-srg/obc/specification/source/verification.rst

    A Modelica model that conducts the verification

-We obtained a good fit between the trend and the modeled data.
+We obtained a good fit between the trend and the modeled output.

 .. figure:: img/verification/cooling_valve_validation.html
    :width: 800 px